telecmi/vision_mission/README.md

 ### Key Highlights
 - **Global Leadership**
-  We aim to become the go-to solution for cloud telephony and AI-driven communication in India,India, the Middle East (especially the UAE and Saudi Arabia), the US, the UK, Singapore, and beyond.
+  We aim to become the go-to solution for cloud telephony and AI-driven communication in India, the Middle East (especially the UAE and Saudi Arabia), the US, the UK, Singapore, and beyond.
 - **AI-Centric Approach**
   By integrating real-time transcription, speech analytics, and machine learning, we make interactions smarter and more personalized.
 - **Omni-Channel Connectivity**